+- 4.1.2 Real (Inflation-Adjusted) vs. Nominal Dollars

+- 4.1.3 Discount Rates

+- 4.1.4 Base Year

+- 4.1.5 Net Present Value

+- 4.1.6 Net-to-Gross Ratio (NTGR)

-Concepts Required: Effective Useful Life (4.1.1) Real vs. Nominal (4.1.2) Discount Rates (4.1.3) Base Year (4.1.4) Net Present Value (4.1.5) Net-to-Gross Ratio (4.1.6) Description: While reductions in energy and peak demand may lead to bill savings for utility customers, this also results in lost revenue for the utility.
+Description: While reductions in energy and peak demand may lead to bill savings for utility customers, this also results in lost revenue for the utility.
 Therefore, this can be viewed as a benefit for the customer and as a cost for the utility.

 Use: To determine participating customer bill savings associated with CDM, gross annual energy and peak demand savings at the customer or end-user level should be multiplied by annual electricity ratepayer cost assumptions over the EUL of the CDM measure, program, or portfolio.
 To determine participating utility lost revenue associated with CDM, net annual energy and peak demand savings at the customer or end-user level should be multiplied by annual electricity ratepayer cost assumptions over the EUL of the CDM measure, program, or portfolio.
 If natural gas, water, propane and fuel oil savings are present, these savings should be included by multiplying the annual savings by the corresponding annual ratepayer assumption.
 For example, the total natural gas savings in m3 should be multiplied by the appropriate \$/m3 rate assumption to determine annual natural gas bill savings.
-Ratepayer assumptions for fuel oil, and propane should be based on their respective avoided costs.
-Ratepayer cost assumptions for both electricity and other resources can be found in APPENDIX A. If the cost assumptions are not in real dollars using a consistent dollar year, they must be converted to align with all other costs and benefits.
+Ratepayer cost assumptions for both electricity and other resources can be found in Appendix A. If the cost assumptions are not in real dollars using a consistent dollar year, they must be converted to align with all other costs and benefits.

-4.2.4 Participant Costs
+4.2.4 Participants Costs

+- 4.1.1 Effective Useful Life (EUL)

+- 4.1.2 Real (Inflation-Adjusted) vs. Nominal Dollars

+- 4.1.3 Discount Rates

+- 4.1.4 Base Year

-Effective Useful Life (4.1.1) Real vs. Nominal (4.1.2) Discount Rates (4.1.3) Base Year (4.1.4) Net Present Value (4.1.5) Description: Participant costs are the incremental capital and O&M costs, incurred by a participating customer to implement CDM.
+- 4.1.5 Net Present Value

+Description: Participant costs are the incremental capital and O&M costs, incurred by a participating customer to implement CDM.
 Participant costs are often categorized by the definition of the appropriate baseline which then determines how the costs are derived.
 The two categories are a) incremental or b) full installed as defined below.